About this book

 About the Author

 Jim Harrison is the author of more than twenty-five books of fiction, nonfiction, and poetry.
-The winner of a National Endowment for the Arts grant and a Guggenheim Fellowship, he has had work published in twenty two languages.
 He divides his time between Michigan, Montana, and Arizona.